iluvsoup/iluvsoup/README.md

 i like recreating small games like snake or minesweeper in the console, keeps me entertained in school.\
 i am most experienced in lua, but i know a fair bit of python and i know how to output hello world in javascipt.\
-languages i want to learn include Rust (i like the crab), javascript, c++, c, c# and maybe even swift for ios apps in case i ever want to do that.
+languages i want to learn include rust (i like the crab), javascript, c++, c, c# and maybe even swift for ios apps in case i ever want to do that.

-i absolutely DESPISE web, sorry nerds\
+i absolutely DESPISE web dev. i'm not much of a UI guy, sorry nerds\
 i also do not like using 1000000 frameworks and libraries just to print hello world *cough cough javascript cough cough python*

 ### python (hating on it)